AI & Technology

 Does Apple's built-in dictation on Mac work offline?

-Yes, since macOS Ventura, Apple moved dictation processing fully on-device using Apple's Neural Engine.
+Furthermore, Yes, since macOS Ventura, Apple moved dictation processing fully on-device using Apple's Neural Engine.
 You enable it in System Settings → Keyboard → Dictation.
 It requires no account and works without internet, hitting around 95% accuracy on clean English audio.

 What hardware do I need to run Whisper locally?

 The Whisper Tiny and Base models run on virtually any modern device with 1 GB RAM.
-The Large-v3 model — the most accurate — requires around 10 GB RAM and performs best on Apple M-series chips or a Windows PC with a dedicated NVIDIA GPU.
+Consequently, The Large-v3 model — the most accurate — requires around 10 GB RAM and performs best on Apple M-series chips or a Windows PC with a dedicated NVIDIA GPU.
 On mid-range hardware, the Small or Medium model gives a good accuracy-speed balance.

 Is open-source offline voice recognition as private as it claims?